 You can cancel online through the Paramount+ account page.
 To complete the cancellation, you’ll need to reject Paramount’s offer for 50 percent off two months, and then give a reason for why you’re ending the subscription.
 (I usually just say it’s too expensive.
 What streaming service isn’t?)

-I have no way of knowing whether Paramount+ will continue offering free coupons in the future—the company did not respond to a request for comment on its strategy—so skipping the more widely promoted birthday sale is a bit of a gamble.
+I have no way of knowing whether Paramount+ will continue offering free coupons in the future—the company did not respond to a request for comment on its strategy—so skipping the more widely promoted sales is a bit of a gamble.
 Still, it’s worth noting that Paramount+ has offered discounts in the past, only to maintain its free coupon pattern for those who didn’t take the bait.

 When it first rebranded from CBS All Access last year, for instance, Paramount+ allowed customers to buy a one-year subscription for $30 with ads or $50 without—a 50-percent discount in both cases.
 Anyone who took that deal missed out on the many free-month coupons that have followed.